Adult Day Care

 • Health screenings and monitoring for basic senior health concerns.

-Specialized facilities naturally offer different services geared toward the unique clientele.
+Specialized facilities naturally offer different services geared towards the needs of the seniors who frequent them.
 When looking for a day center to cater to specific needs, consider consulting a physician, therapist, or senior community center director for recommendations.

 Cost of Services

-Approximately 80 percent of senior day care centers are non-profit organizations, but the costs of running the facilities can be substantial.
-Depending on the types of services needed and the size of the facility, costs range from $25-70 per day, which is significantly lower than the cost of a private home visit by a nurse or therapist.
+Approximately 80 percent of senior day care centers are non-profit organizations, but the costs of running the facilities are substantial.
+Depending on the types of services needed and the size of the facility, costs range from $25 to $70 per day, which is significantly lower than the cost of a private home visit by a nurse or therapist.
 Medicare does not typically cover adult day care, but private insurance policies may be able to assist with the costs.
 Some centers also offer payment plans or financial aid to qualified seniors.

 The process of choosing a senior day care facility is just as meticulous as choosing a preschool for a child.
 Because the patient may be at the facility for several hours each day, it is important to find a center that is friendly, welcoming, and capable of meeting that individual’s care needs.
 When investigating day care centers, consider the following: